feoh/blindnotdumb/posts/windows-papercuts-for-nix-developers.md

 the course.
 We just expect gcc and make to be there at our beck and call, and the fact that they're not can cause some tools to fail spectacularly.

-For instance, whwnever I start my editor of choice (Neovim) I'm greeted with:
+For instance, whenever I start my editor of choice (Neovim) I'm greeted with:

 ![Neovim C Compiler Error on Windows](/images/windows_nvim_c_boom.png)